krantzinator/100-days-of-code/log.md

 **Thoughts:** Troubleshooting some things with HttpClient, and trying to figure out if there are any applicable differences (i.e. do I still need RxJS with HttpClient, since Client returns observables?
 Or does returning Observables mean I _have_ to use RxJS since I'm not dealing with vanilla promises anymore?).

 **Link to work:** didn't get anywhere; no link

+### Day 77: July 31, 2017

+**Today's Progress:** Promises

+**Thoughts:** Studied up on Promises, because it feels like I'm trying to force Angular to manage something I don't understand.
+My studying up only served to confirm that I _do_ understand how Promises work, and I need to spend more time parsing Angular handling of them.
+I wish there were examples/docs without using RxJS.
+But there isn't.
+So.

+**Link to work:** Was too exhausted to do actual code; settled for a few minutes of light studying.
+No joke -- went to bed at 8pm, right after putting the baby down and eating dinner.